 Text Books: Hardin Craig: Shakespeare (Plays and Commentary).
 Milton: Selections (ed.
 Hanford).

-Plays for special study: A Midsummer Night's Dream; King Henry IV.
-Part I; King Lear; The Tempest.
-For Distinction: Love's Labour's Lost; Richard II; Othello.
-The Winter's Tale.
-An essay to be assigned by the instructor.
-Composition: Twenty exercises in expository writing based on the work of the class of the class.
+Plays for special study: Romeo and Juliet; Richard II; Hamlet; Cymbeline.

+For Distinction: Shakespeare: A Midsummer Night's Dream; King Henry V; King Lear; The Winter's Tale.
+An essay to be assigned by the inof the class.

+Composition: Twenty exercises in expository writing based on the work

-Reference book for theme-correction: Foerster and Steadman: Writing and Thinking.
+Reference book for theme-correction: Foerster and Steadman: Writing

-In this class all students will be required to show that they have read one of the following novels: Reade: The Cloister and the Hearth; or, George Eliot: Romola.
+In this class all students will be required to show that they have read one of the following novels: Reade: The Cloister and the Hearth; or George Eliot: Romola.